jokefrelon/hugo_docker/README.md

 ## How to use ?

-First of all !
-U should clone this repo.
+First of all ! u should clone this repo.

 ```
 git clone https://github.com/jokefrelon/hugo_docker.git
 ```
-because it provide the Dockerfile,so U need install docker on ur machine to build the image.
+Because it provide the Dockerfile,so u need install docker on ur machine to build the image.

-Than start docker build
+Then start docker build

 ```
 cd hugo_docker